 No. This award focuses on courses with affordable materials (as close to zero-cost as possible) more generally.
 In addition to OER, zero-cost course materials could be library materials, materials freely available online, materials created by the instructor (regardless of whether they are Creative Commons licensed), etc.

-If your course(s) have zero required course materials associated with them, we hope you will have them marked them accordingly in the registration system each semester!
+If your course(s) have zero required course materials associated with them, we hope you will have them marked accordingly in the registration system each semester!
 And it is our hope that as many UAA courses as possible will be taught only with zero cost materials.
 However, these are not eligibility requirements for the award.
 We recognize that sufficient zero cost materials do not yet exist for every course.
 If the course(s) in question has had a sizable cost reduction but isn't quite down to zero cost, it will be considered in comparison with the other nominees.
 Including a clear and strong justification for why the particular course cannot be effectively taught with a lower cost may help strengthen the case.

 The committee considers the following: